MatAlumno/MatAlumno/README.md

 ### <b>About Me</b>

 <p>
-I'm Matu, a student in the final stage of my technical formation at Instituto Técnico Renault.
+I'm Mateo, a student in the final stage of my technical formation at Instituto Técnico Renault.
 I have a solid foundation in programming and technology, with practical experience in <b>HTML</b>, <b>CSS</b>, <b>Java</b>, <b>Python</b>, <b>C++</b>, <b>MySQL</b>, <b>Linux</b>, and <b>Git/GitHub</b>.
 I also work comfortably with frontend development and agile methodologies.
 </p>